wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/e. [Node deployment] [ubuntu] waves package/lesson.md

 6. Study the minimum parameters.
     It will be necessary to edit the configuration file to run a node.
     The file contains multiple parameters related to the wallet, blockchain, rest-api, etc.
-    Within this chapter, we don't have a goal to configure them all, as we have the chapter [Node configurations](#node-configuration) dedicated to it.
+    Within this chapter, we do not have a goal to configure them all, as we have the chapter [Node configurations](#node-configuration) dedicated to it.
     As of now, it would be enough to run a node with minimum parameters.

     | Parameter | Description | Example |